 - Three letters of recommendation (be prepared to supply your recommenders' contact information)

-* The Psychology Department also requires that applicants submit Graduate Record Exam Scores (General test, which yields a Verbal and Quantitative score).
+* The Psychology Department requires that applicants submit Graduate Record Exam Scores (General test, which yields a Verbal and Quantitative score).
 The GRE Psychology Subject Test is not required, but recommended, especially for applicants who did not major in psychology as an undergraduate.
 Please arrange to have scores sent to Montana State University (code: 4488).
 All successful candidates must demonstrate knowledge of the fundamentals of psychology, as well as undergraduate-level training in statistics and research methods.

 The closing date for receipt of completed applications is January 1.
 For detailed admission requirements, review the Admission Policies and Application Requirements sections on The Graduate School website.
 Successful applicants must have their applications accepted by The Graduate School (with departmental endorsement) before an individual is considered a graduate student at MSU.

 Teaching Assistantships or Research Assistantships, which are awarded on a competitive basis, are usually available to formally admitted graduate students during their two years of study.
 See the Financial Support for Graduate Students section on the departmental home page for more information (assistantships are requested by the student's home department).

-The Department of Psychology at Montana State University offers a research-oriented Master of Science (M.S.) degree in Psychological Science.
+The Department of Psychology at Montana State University offers a research-oriented Ph.D. degree in Psychological Science.
 Psychological Science is a broad term for scientific research in the core academic areas of psychology.
 These areas include cognitive, developmental, health, learning, physiological, and social psychology.
 Psychologists conducting psychological research work in a wide range of settings such as colleges and universities, health care facilities, federal & state government, small & large businesses, and many other places.

-The goal of our two-year graduate program is to train students to think critically about theory and evidence, to understand and use statistical procedures, and to design, conduct, and publish psychological research.
+The goal of our graduate program is to train students to think critically about theory and evidence, to understand and use statistical procedures, and to design, conduct, and publish psychological research.
 The psychology department at MSU does not have graduate faculty who specialize in clinical, counseling, community, or school psychology.
-Moreover, we are not a practitioner-oriented or MBA-type program.
-We are a program for students who want to continue on to a doctoral program in psychology and conduct research.
+Moreover, we are not a practitioner-oriented program.
+We are a program for students who want to conduct research and pursue research-oriented careers, academic or otherwise.